scottslowe/lowescott.github.io/_posts/2015-04-15-running-etcd-20-cluster.md

 ## Installing the Base OS

 You don't need anything special when setting up etcd; a straightforward Ubuntu Server 14.04 x64 installation will work just fine.
-If you're using the files in my learning-tools repository, you'll see that Vagrant simply turns up a VM based on a plain-jane Ubuntu 14.04 box.
+If you're using the files in [my learning-tools repository][link-3], you'll see that Vagrant simply turns up a VM based on a plain-jane Ubuntu 14.04 box.
 If you're building this from scratch (why?!), simply create a VM and install Ubuntu 14.04 into it.
 As long as it has Internet connectivity, that's all that's needed.

 ## Installing etcd